Complaint Handling Policy

 - Referral to another provider for a second opinion or further treatment

 - Provision of remedial treatment

 - Referral to an organisation where you can escalate your complaint

 Escalation of complaints

-If we cannot resolve the complaint to the patient’s satisfaction, we will inform them about where they can take further action (e.g. the Office of the Health Services Commissioner on 8601 5200 or at http://health.vic.gov.au, the Medical Board of Australia, the Equal Opportunity Commission).
+If we cannot resolve the complaint to the patient’s satisfaction, we will inform them about where they can take further action (e.g. the Health Complaints Commissioner on 1300 582 113 or at http://hcc.vic.gov.au, the Medical Board of Australia, the Equal Opportunity Commission).